namhbcf1/kho/README.md

 ## 🙏 Acknowledgments

-- Ant Design for the UI components
+- Ant Design team for the excellent UI components
-- Cloudflare for the infrastructure
+- Cloudflare for the amazing edge platform
-- React.js community for the framework
+- React team for the robust framework
-- Open source contributors

 ## 📞 Support

-For support, email admin@example.com or create an issue in the GitHub repository.
+For support, email support@computerstore.com or create an issue on GitHub.

 ---

-**Built with ❤️ by the POS System Team**
+**Made with ❤️ by Computer Store Team**